IntelLabs/t2sp/README.md

 ```
 cd t2s/tests/performance
 ```
 Current release contains SGEMM, 2-D convolution and Capsule convolution on Arria 10 FPGA and GEN9.5 GPU.
+For every kernel, we write a **single** specification for the different hardwares.
+This reflects our concept of "**write a kernel once, and run with high performance across spatial and vector architectures**".

 Summary of throughput: